tilburgsciencehub/website/content/topics/Automation/AI/Gpt-models/github-copilot.md

 - **Code autocompletion**: generating suggestions while typing the code.
 - **Code generation**: Copilot will use the context of the active document to generate suggestions for code that might be useful.
 - **Answering questions**: it can also be used to ask simple questions while you are coding (e.g., "What is the definition of mean?").
 - **Language support**: supports multiple programming languages, including R, Python, SQL, HTML, and JavaScript.
-In this tutorial, we will be focusing on R.
+In this tutorial, we will be focusing on R and Python.

 {{% warning %}}